swghosh/UG-Courses/CSE2016/README.md

 The programs done initially are present inside this [directory](./) itself.

-While the major bunch of programs done using the IntelliJ IDEA IDE are present [here](./OOPJ/src/org/gdgu/swghosh/cse2016).
+While the major bunch of programs done using the IntelliJ IDEA IDE are present in a subfolder OOPJ/src [here](./OOPJ/src/org/gdgu/swghosh/cse2016).